 Keep reading to find out which ingredients are banned outside the U.S., and why.

-Most commonly associated with the infamous Brazilian Blowout, this ingredient is still being used in cosmetic products across the U.S. It is banned in the E.U. for being a known carcinogen and its association with respiratory problems.
+Most commonly associated with the Brazilian blowout, this ingredient is still being used in cosmetic products across the U.S. It is banned in the EU for being a known carcinogen and for its association with respiratory problems.
 Here in the U.S., the Cosmetic Ingredient Review found this ingredient safe to use under present practices and concentrations in nail products but ruled it unsafe in hair-smoothing products and treatments.

 Most commonly found in lotion, foundation, and plenty of other beauty products—check the ingredient list!